ekazaev/route-composer/README.md

 #### 5. Context Task

-In case you are using one default `Factory` and `Finder` implementations provided by a library but you still need to **set data in context to your view controller** no mater if it already exist in the stack or just going to be created by a `Factory` or do any other actions at the moment when router found/created a view controller.
+If you are using one default `Factory` and `Finder` implementation provided by a library, you still need to **set data in context to your view controller.** You have to do this even if it already exists in the stack, if it's just going to be created by a `Factory` or do any other actions at the moment when router found/created a view controller.
 Just extend `ContextTask` protocol.

-*Example: No mater if `ProductViewController` is present on the screen or it is going to be created you have to set productID to present a product.*
+*Example: Even if `ProductViewController` is present on the screen or it is going to be created you have to set productID to present a product.*

 ```swift